revodatanl/assessment-rent-airbnb/README.md

 - (*TODO*) Potential consideration is to load cleansed data into one object instead of two and partition them on the `source` colum because they both represent property related information

 ### Business Consumption (Gold)

 - Creating consumable view for the purposes of this assessment.
 In enterprise scenario and depending on the data volume, this could be materialized view or integrated table object with pre-calculated metrics and KPIs
 - `CREATE OR REPLACE` view is not ideal because any permissions that were set on a view will be lost, ideal approach is to `CREATE` first and if any evolution of the view is required do `ALTER`
 - Creating views with schema evolution for `select *` cases can also be an option if (and only if), structure of the underlying table is tightly controlled

+### Testing

+- Typically I prefer the shift-left approach and a comprehensive test suit, that allows for unit and component testing without actual deployment to Databricks.
+This envolves spinning up local Spark with Delta support, creating test tables and loading test data.
+While the initial setup can be a bit tedious, the benefit is the possibility to test specific business logic in SQL queries, individual functions and treat notebooks as components and run test on them as well
+- PyTest allows for the necessary flexibility by supporting fixtures for different scopes, the fixtures are easy to reuse across enterprise environment as well

+### CI/CD

+- GitHub Actions are the easiest to setup.
+They can be also developed and tests locally with [act](https://github.com/nektos/act), which significantly simplifies development and maintenance